ercangursoy/songs-ds/README.md

 **SingleSelectFilter** - Simple dropdown for single-value selection.
 Same prop pattern as MultiSelectFilter.

-All three share `FilterButton` as their trigger and `useDropdown` for state management.
+Both filters share `FilterButton` as their trigger and `useDropdown` for state management.

 ### Accessibility